NORD gratefully acknowledges Kenneth A. Bauer, MD, Professor of Medicine, Harvard Medical School, for assistance in the preparation of this report.

 There are several reports in the medical literature of newborn children with antithrombin deficiency who develop blood clots.
-This occurs rarely and may be due to the presence of higher levels of a secondary plasma inhibitor of thrombin called alpha-2 macroglobulin.
+This occurs rarely however, and may be due to the protective effect of higher levels of a secondary plasma inhibitor of thrombin called alpha-2 macroglobulin.

 A person who inherits two altered genes, one from each of the parents is known as a homozygote.
 Homozygous babies with antithrombin deficiency seldom survive though there are rare cases with so-called type IIB mutations.

 Antithrombin deficiency is a rare disorder that affects males and females in equal numbers.
 Type I antithrombin deficiency is the most common subtype and is thought to occur in about one in every 3,000 to 5,000 people in the United States and is not limited to any particular ethnic group.
 It is estimated that approximately 1 percent of people who have venous thrombosis and embolism have congenital antithrombin deficiency.
 The acquired form of antithrombin deficiency is more prevalent than the congenital form of the disorder.

 A low blood level of antithrombin suggests that the patient may have antithrombin deficiency.
 However, it is important to keep in mind that many conditions can lower antithrombin levels (acute clots, heparin therapy, liver or kidney disease, etc.) without the patient having inherited antithrombin deficiency.
 Repeat testing should be done at a time when the patient is not ill, is not on heparin and does not have related medical problems.

 For people with very low antithrombin levels, heparin may not work well if administered alone.
 This is called heparin resistance.
-In order for heparin to work properly some antithrombin must be present in the blood.
+In order for heparin to work properly an adequate amount of antithrombin must be present in the blood.
 If heparin treatment is ineffective, then antithrombin concentrate may be prescribed.

 Women with antithrombin deficiency are at particularly high risk for developing clots during pregnancy or after delivery.
-Little reliable information is available on the incidence of blot clots during pregnancy.
-Reports suggest that the incidence ranges anywhere from 3% to 50%.
+Reports of the incidence of blot clots during pregnancy in women with antithrombin deficiency range from 3% to 50%.
 Many recommend the use of subcutaneous low molecular weight heparin injections during pregnancy for women with antithrombin deficiency.